 Padley Gorge, Millstone Edge, Carl Walk Hill Fort and Burbage Edge.

-A full day guided walk as part of a small group of usually no more than six people plus your guide.
+A lovely winter walk!
+You will be part of a small group of usually no more than five people plus your guide.

 The walk is about 10 miles/16k with over 700m elevation